kentovejo/NorskTipping/README.md

 # Norsk Tipping
-This is an unofficial way to show result from the following gametypes:
+This is an unofficial way to show results from the following gametypes:

 - Lotto
 - Vikinglotto